|Film Title/Year and Description|

 They challenged each other with trivia games (guessing various TV theme songs, e.g. Sea Hunt, Car 54, and Hawaii Five-O, and classic Twilight Zone episodes) while they passed through mountains late at night.

 Then after the car was pulled over to the side, the driver turned and said "Scare me."

-The passenger suddenly transformed into a roaring and monstrous hag and promptly throttled the driver to death, as the familiar Twilight Zone theme song was heard on the soundtrack.
+The passenger suddenly transformed into a roaring and monstrous hag with long teeth and promptly throttled the driver to death, as the familiar Twilight Zone theme song was heard on the soundtrack.

 Twilight Zone: The Movie (1983) - Segment 3

-In this third segment directed by Joe Dante and based on the classic Twilight Zone episode "It's a Good Life" by Jerome Bixby, Ethel (Nancy Cartwright) suffered a chilling and bizarre death.
+In this third segment (of four) directed by Joe Dante and based on the classic Twilight Zone episode "It's a Good Life" by Jerome Bixby, a sibling named Ethel (Nancy Cartwright) suffered a chilling cartoonish death.

 (chronological by film title)

 Intro | 1915-1929 | 1930-1933 | 1934-1938 | 1939 | 1940-1942 | 1943-1945 | 1946-1947 | 1948-1949